 North Central Texas College has particular transfer agreements for this degree program with the University of North Texas, Texas Woman's University, Midwestern State University, and Southeastern Oklahoma State University.
-The Early Childhood-Grade 6 degree program is also designed to help teacher aides and paraprofessionals who seek college credit hours to comply with the No Child Left Behind Act.
+The Early Childhood-Grade 6 degree program is also designed to help teacher aides and paraprofessionals who seek college credit hours.
 Substitute teachers would also benefit from the education courses offered in the degree program.

 The AAT degree includes the complete core degree requirements, the Field of Study, and additional mathematics and science courses.
 All courses lead to initial teacher certification programs at the four-year university.
-Students are strongly encouraged to seek advisement for all AAT degree programs.
+Students are strongly encouraged to seek advice for all AAT degree programs.